github/personal-website/_posts/2020-03-05-Elivereview.md

 So, download Elive and revive your old PC.
 (2.0 repos are still working, even though the latest version (as of right now) is 3.8.8!)

-If you have a new PC, I suggest 64bit 3.8.8.
+If you have a new PC, I suggest 64bit 3.8.11.
 If you have a new-ish PC with less than 4GB of RAM, 32bit is your mate.
 If you have a PC from about 2012 and behind, I'd suggest 3.0.4 stable (even though it uses Debian Wheezy.)
 Your PC is from 2008 and behind, try
 2.0, which is based off of Debian 'Lenny'.
 And finally, older than 2004 should use 1.0 and earlier.

+HOWEVER...My Dell Precision 370 with a Pentium 4 @ 3.4 Ghz and just 2GB RAM is working FINE on 32-bit 3.8.11.
+So...
+Elive is really really really light.

 Switch now!
 You *won't* regret it.